 Every employee has to miss work once in a while; on occasion, personal things need to be taken care of during work hours.
 And while it’s not a requirement (other than for conditions mandated by the

 But when those days off are too frequent, it becomes a problem and is called absenteeism.
-And that could be a sign that your organization and work environment needs some adjustments before the activity starts impacting the availability and productivity of your workforce, along with the company’s profitability.
+And that could be a sign that your organization and work environment need some adjustments before the activity starts impacting the availability and productivity of your workforce, along with the company’s profitability.

 Types of absenteeism